SopraSteriaDigilab/mycareer-web-app/README.md

 4. The web app will now be available at [localhost:8000](http://localhost:8000/)

 ### Notes:
-You can build this project using `gradle build`
+- You can build this project using `gradle build`
-This will build an executable file in the `/build/libs` directory.
+	- This will build an executable file in the `/build/libs` directory.
+- You can use `npm install` to install the node dependencies.
+	- You then use the gulp tasks with npm or gradle. e.g:
+		`gradle minify` or
+		`gulp minifiy`